 The security and privacy of your SAML deployment depends on the security of the private keys used for message-level signing and encryption, as well as the keys used to create secure back channels for transporting SAML messages over TLS.
-The corresponding public keys are bound to Signing and Encryption Keys, as discussed in the Key Usage topic.
+The corresponding public keys are bound to X.509 Certificates in Metadata, as discussed in the Key Usage topic.
 See the TLS Server Certificates topic regarding keys and certificates used for browser-facing TLS.